barabashsr/yarobot_control_unit/docs/epics.md

 **As a** developer,
-**I want** MCPWM-based pulse generation for Y and C axes with hardware pulse counting, **So that** I can generate STEP pulses and track position via PCNT.
+**I want** MCPWM-based pulse generation for Y and C axes with hardware pulse counting, **So that** I can generate STEP pulses and track position via PCNT with continuous overflow handling.

 **Acceptance Criteria:**